Gregory-Ledray/Google-Sheets-Sync/README.md

 8. Set up the trigger to trigger the "onEdit" function when a user edits the spreadsheet.
 Therefore, run the "onEdit" function.
 On deployment "Head".
 From event source "From spreadsheet".
 On Event Type "On edit".
 And Failure Notification Settings "immediately".
 You may be asked to authorize this script after it has been set up.

 Everything should now work.
 Go to the source spreadsheet and type in the range which is specified for copying over to the destination.
 If you haven't adjusted any other parameters then the source range is every row and every column.
 The destinationRange should start at A5.

-# How do I use this in real life?
-The goal is usually to synchronize cells or rows in different Google Sheets automatically when a "source" sheet is modified.
-To do that, you need to set up a function which does the work you want when you Run the function manually.
-Then you can create a Trigger which runs that function automatically when something else happens.
-The best way to set up a Trigger is via an [Installable Trigger](https://developers.google.com/apps-script/guides/triggers/installable).
-To learn more about adding such a tirgger, look at Google's [Managing triggers manually documentation](https://developers.google.com/apps-script/guides/triggers/installable#managing_triggers_manually).

 # How does logging work?
 Google Apps Script has a dashboard: https://script.google.com/home/